DanielEstrada1/Switch-Script-Controller/README.md

 ## Installation and Compiling the project
-Since I use windows the following instructions are for windows users and show how I got the project working.
+Since I use Windows the following instructions are for Windows users and show how I got the project working.
 What you will need
 - Git
 - Avrdude